costin-loredana/lfa-labs/reports/report5.md

             unit_pairs.update(new_pairs)
 ```

-Finally, unit productions are replaced with their non-unit expansions: For each unit pair (A, B), all non-unit productions from B are copied to A. Duplicates are avoided by checking if the production already exists in new_grammar[a].
+Finally, it takes each unit pair and copies all non-unit productions from the second non-terminal to the first.
+It skips over rules that would recreate unit productions.
+Duplicates are avoided to keep the grammar minimal.
+The result is a grammar with all unit rules fully replaced.

 ```python
         new_grammar = {k: [] for k in self.grammar}